Tecopa (Paiute leader)

 Tecopa (c.
-1815–1904) was a Native American leader; his name means wildcat.
+1815–1904) was a Native American leader; his name means 'wildcat'.
 Tecopa was a leader of the Southern Nevada tribe of the Paiute in the Ash Meadows and Pahrump areas.
-In the 1840s Tecopa and his warriors engaged the expedition of Kit Carson and John C. Fremont in a three-day battle at Resting Springs.
-Later on in life Tecopa tried to maintain peaceful relations with the white settlers to the region and was known as a peacemaker.
+In the 1840s, Tecopa and his warriors engaged the expedition of Kit Carson and John C. Fremont in a three-day battle at Resting Springs.
+Later on in life, Tecopa tried to maintain peaceful relations with white settlers in the region and was known as a peacemaker.
 Tecopa usually wore a bright red band suit with gold braid and a silk top hat.
 Whenever these clothes wore out they were replaced by the local white miners out of gratitude for Tecopa's help in maintaining peaceful relations with the Paiute.

-Tecopa is buried with his son and grandson at the Chief Tecopa Cemetery in the Pahrump Valley, Nevada.
+Tecopa is buried with his son and grandson at the Chief Tecopa Cemetery in Pahrump Valley, Nevada.

-The Census-designated place of Tecopa, California was named after Tecopa by J. B. Osbourne who was the operator of a mining camp at the location.
+The census-designated place of Tecopa, California was named after Tecopa by J. B. Osbourne who was the operator of a mining camp at the location.

 In November 1971, Nevada Governor Mike O'Callaghan called Tecopa a leader of vision and courage and dedicated a state memorial to him at the Chief's gravesite.
-15 acre of land were deeded to Nye County and became Tecopa Park.
+15 acre of land was deeded to Nye County and became Tecopa Park.